A History of Saint Ann Catholic Church

 Many changes were on the horizon.
 The building that served as both a rectory and parish office were converted entirely into offices.
 The parish purchased a condominium in the Clarendon House on Clarendon St. to use as the rectory.
 The Daughters of Charity under the leadership of Sister Joanne Goecke, DC established the Saint Ann Neighborhood Youth Center to serve area neighborhood children who were considered at risk.
 This program paired at-risk children with volunteer tutors from the local community.
-The Neighborhood Youth Center continues to thrive to this day.
+Founded in 1995, the Neighborhood Youth Center continues to thrive to this day.

 During Father Ruede’s tenure the church was refurbished.
 The pews and floors were refinished, and new carpet and paint were added.
 After Father Ruede departed St. Ann, Father Davis, followed by Father Yaeger helped lay the foundation for the expansion of St. Ann.
 Following planning meetings within the parish and with Diocesan officials, ground was broken for the new, larger sanctuary on May 17, 2001.
 With the departure of Father Yaeger, St. Ann’s last Diocesan priest, the leadership of St. Ann would now be entrusted to the Oblates of St. Francis de Sales.
 The first Oblate to lead St. Ann was Father Thomas Malloy who arrived in 2001 to guide the parish through the expansion project and beyond.

 Construction of the new sanctuary began in November of 2001, just four months after Father Malloy’s arrival to St. Ann.
-During the nearly two year period of construction, all Masses were moved from the original church to the social hall.
+During the nearly two-year period of construction, all Masses were moved from the original church to the social hall.
 The Mass schedule on Sunday went from three masses (7:30, 9:00, and 11:00) down to two (8:30 and 11:00).
 A special community prayer was written and recited at each Mass after the Prayer of the Faithful, with the Rosary being prayed after all Masses.
-During the construction phase, the original church was boarded up, along with the stained glass windows to protect them from damage.
+During the construction phase, the original church was boarded up, along with the stained-glass windows to protect them from damage.
 In June of 2002, as the new sanctuary continued to be built, Marianne Downs Behle, a stain glass artist from Warwick, New York visited St. Ann to gather information about the parish.
-She was soon commissioned to create the stained glass windows for the Blessed Sacrament Chapel.
+She was soon commissioned to create the stained-glass windows for the Blessed Sacrament Chapel.
 On Sunday, April 13, 2003, after much anticipation, the people of St. Ann were finally able to worship in their newly built sanctuary.
 The new sanctuary was formally dedicated on June 15, 2003.

 Four years after the dedication, in 2007, Deacon Gary Stemple became St. Ann’s first permanent deacon.
-He has shared his love of the Lord through serving alongside our priest at every Mass, and ministering to the people of St. Ann in many ways, particularly to the couples preparing for the sacrament of matrimony.
+He has shared his love of the Lord through serving alongside our priest at every Mass and ministering to the people of St. Ann in many ways, particularly to the couples preparing for the sacrament of matrimony.
 Deacon Stemple continues to be a part of the St. Ann community.